Why society rejects new ideas

 Ideas never arrive by themselves.
 The unconscious mind immediately connects them to identity, reputation, morality, belonging, memory, and years of previous experience.
 Two people can hear exactly the same sentence and react as though they heard two completely different ideas.
 The words never changed, the meaning did.

-Perhaps that's why history so often looks confusing.
+Maybe that's why history often looks confusing.
 Looking backward, revolutionary ideas appear obvious.
 At the time they rarely feel that way.
 Every idea enters a world where it must first survive the meanings attached to it before anyone can discover whether it was right.

-Semmelweis didn't ask doctors to buy chlorine.
-He asked them to accept a different version of themselves.
-Every important idea makes the same request.
-Before it changes the world, it asks someone to agree to give up their current view.
-The idea is usually the easy part.
-Accepting what it means is where the real cost begins.
+Semmelweis didn't ask doctors to buy chlorine, he asked them to accept a different version of themselves, and that's the real request every important idea makes before it's allowed to change anything.
+The idea itself is usually the easy part.